 Often shortened to Camden, Camden Town is famous for its market and buzzing nightlife.

-Cafés bustle during daytime.
-Come night, and bar crawls to different pubs and clubs become the norm, not the exception.
+Cafés bustle during the daytime.
+Come night, bar crawls to different pubs and clubs become the norm, not the exception.
 Major stars and musicians play at the Roundhouse and Jazz Café.

-Camden is a haven of counter culture where punks, tourists, and teenagers abound.
+Camden is a haven of counter-culture where punks, tourists, and teenagers abound.
 But don’t let the alternative culture deceive you.
-The area is full of history and university campuses, including the city of Farringdon that houses classic parliament buildings and statues.
+The area is full of history and university campuses, including the city of Farringdon which houses classic parliament buildings and statues.